 For the most part, hiking is a low to moderate intensity activity with bursts of more intense efforts, such as when climbing a mountain or crossing difficult terrain.
 Therefore, backpackers have high aerobic needs, low anaerobic needs, and low strength needs.
 This is one reason healthy fat is an ideal fuel source for backpacking.

-Fat also makes sense for backpackers from a pack weight perspective since fat is 2.4x more calorically dense than carbohydrates or protein.
+Fat also makes sense for backpackers from a pack weight perspective since fat is 2.25x more calorically dense than carbohydrates or protein (fat provides 9 calories per gram while carbs and protein provide 4 calories per gram).
 This means you can carry less food weight overall by carrying more high -fat foods.
 Basically, a high-fat diet weighs less than a high-carbohydrate diet with the same number of calories.

 IMPORTANT NOTE: If you decide to consume a diet higher in fat, it’s important to choose healthy sources of fat, consume adequate protein and a lower ratio of carbohydrate.
 It’s also important to note that high fat here is being discussed specifically for how it can be conducive to a long distance hiking trip.
 With any dietary changes, it’s valuable to get tested to see how changes are affecting your bloodwork.